This post may contain affiliate links. Please read my disclosure policy.

 - If you are gluten-free, be sure to use Certified Gluten-Free Old Fashioned Oats.

 - Leftovers keep covered in the refrigerator 4-5 days and can be frozen for up to 1 month covered.
-To reheat, put in a 350-degree oven, or the microwave.
+To reheat, allow thawing in the fridge overnight and put in an oven, or the microwave.

 This is my favorite breakfast to make because I am able to eat a healthy breakfast while still keeping up with my busy schedule.
 Make this baked oatmeal and enjoy having ease around breakfast in the morning!
 Enjoy!